BritishPandaChick/disney-codes/log.md

 - Adjust Bootstrap classes in HTML file for text-block classes

 **Link(s) for the day's work:** [30 Days 30 Sites Printing Company](https://github.com/BritishPandaChick/30sites-printing-company)

+## Day 45: July 15, 2020
+**What I Did Today:** Finish styles for tablet.scss and styles.scss.
+Made final style changes to all screen size versions.

+**Day Summary:** The printing company website is finished.
+I added the final styles for the tablet.scss and style.scss files.
+When I was working in the tablet.scss file, I played around with the text-block classes to see how the position would work.
+I ended up just changing the Bootstrap classes for medium and large screen size to take up 12 columns instead of 6.
+Other big changes were adding a div tag with the nav-row class around the ul and li items in the header to help with styling the navigation so there would be more spacing.
+Once all the styles were added to the style.scss file, I went and double checked all the scss files to see if there were any other changes I needed to make to the site before I compiled styles to the site.

+**Tomorrow's List:**
+- Start setup code files for 30 Days, 30 Sites day 15 website

+**Link(s) for the day's work:** [30 Days 30 Sites Printing Company](https://github.com/BritishPandaChick/30sites-printing-company)